in

 As virtually every type of tile is available as vertical tiles, there’s a material and color suitable for either a modern or traditional-themed fireplace.

-Kitchen with vertical subway tile backsplash, island, bar stools, white cabinets, range hood, stove, and floor mat Subway backsplashes continue to be popular as it gives that modern contemporary look with their straightforward design.
+Subway tiles continue to be popular as they give that modern, contemporary look with their straightforward design.
 As a rule of thumb, any tile with a 1 to 2 size can be categorized as a subway tile and with the standard size of 3 x 6 inches.

 There are other sizes available today, but manufacturers of subway tiles commonly have 2 x 4, 4 x 8, and 6 x 12 sizing.
-Orienting the subway tile backsplash on its vertical side provides an updated look with the popular straight set pattern.
+Orienting the subway tile backsplash on its upright side provides an updated look with the popular straight-set pattern.

 Since the introduction of hexagon tiles in the 1900s, this geometric tile has been a popular alternative to straight-edged rectangular tiles inspiring the new trend of picket tiles.

-In spite of being associated with the art-deco and modern aesthetics, the hexagon is a reoccurring shape in nature, found in beehives, turtle shells, snowflakes, and dragonfly’s eyes.
+Despite being associated with the art-deco and modern aesthetics, the hexagon is a recurring shape in nature, found in beehives, turtle shells, snowflakes, and dragonfly eyes.

 For this reason, hexagon tile shapes such as picket tiles are visually pleasing, and there’s a sense of familiarity with the organic shape.
 Picket tile backsplash with a vertical design can showcase a modern and updated look with its sleek, elongated shape while having that visual ease innate in humans.

-Bathroom with large format backsplash tile, tub, sink, stool, indoor plant, and window Large tiles were once exclusive for commercial use and eventually made into consumers’ homes.
-A sizeable vertical tile backsplash provides a dramatic and modern aesthetic.
+Large format tiles were once exclusive for commercial use and eventually made into consumers’ homes.
+A sizeable upright tile backsplash provides a dramatic and modern aesthetic.
 Years ago, a 12-inch tile was considered a large format.

-Besides having a sleeker surface, large vertical tiles are easier to clean and maintain with less visible grout lines.
+Besides having a sleeker surface, large upright tiles are easier to clean and maintain with less visible grout lines.
 A large format tile creates a more luxurious and expansive look for spacious areas such as the living and dining area.
-The vertical cladding can also make a feature wall stand out significantly when extended upwards toward the ceiling.
+The upright cladding can also make a feature wall stand out significantly when extended upwards toward the ceiling.

 Glass backsplash tiles are reflective and translucent, which can make a luxurious feature wall.
-Line the vertical tiles with brass or gold grouting, and you’ll get an opulent and attractive wall cladding.
+Line the upright tiling with brass or gold grouting, and you’ll get an opulent and attractive wall cladding.

-A trend in wall tiling is where vertical mosaic tiles backsplash in monochromatic colors are laid out to create a pixel-like representation of the aesthetic of the digital age.
-A more conventional option is to have the vertical mosaic tiles stacked vertically side by side in glass or ceramic material.
+A trend in wall tiling is where upright mosaic tiles backsplash in monochromatic colors are laid out to create a pixel-like representation of the aesthetic of the digital age.
+A more conventional option is to have the upright mosaic tiles stacked vertically side by side in glass or ceramic material.

-Other Designs: Three-Dimensional Vertical Tile Backsplash.
-New trends in vertical tiling include wavy tiles with designs extruding from the surface, creating geometric shapes or patterns.
+Other Designs: Three-Dimensional Upright Tiling Backsplash.
+New trends in upright tiling include wavy tiles with designs extruding from the surface, creating geometric shapes or patterns.

-The 3D vertical tile backsplash can be alternated with your regular flat surface vertical tiles to create a pattern that gives a textured surface.
-These vertical tiles are an interesting wall cladding to explore, especially when layering light and shadow on featured walls.
+The 3D upright tile backsplash can be alternated with your regular flat surface upright tiling to create a pattern that gives a textured surface.
+This upright tiling is an interesting wall cladding to explore, especially when layering light and shadow on featured walls.
+The texture and shape provide interesting personality and add visual interest.

-Kitchen with vertical tile backsplash, countertop, stove, and cabinets Tiles, in general, are a versatile cladding material with a rectangular shape offering a good number of options.
+Tiles, in general, are a versatile cladding material with a rectangular shape, offering many installation options.
 This versatility makes it easy to mix and match with other shapes and orientations.

-Vertical Straight Set: The vertical tiles are laid with each tile stacked parallel to each other, creating a uniform alignment of the grouts.
-The vertical straight set creates a clinical vibe to a space that has than clean and modern aesthetic.
+Upright Straight Set: The upright tiling is laid with each tile stacked parallel to each other, creating a uniform alignment of the grouts.
+The upright straight set creates a clinical vibe to a space that has a clean and modern aesthetic.
 Contrasting the uniform look with warmer and richer colored tiles makes it a visually attractive wall feature.

-Vertical Offset (Alternate): Like the vertical offset, the adjoining edges of the tiles are aligned at the middle part of the tile, but this time the offset is done along the vertical axis.
-Since there is a limited area to cover with a vertical offset, it is best to use the layout on wider spans of wall area.
+Upright Offset (Alternate): Like the upright offset, the adjoining edges of the tiles are aligned at the middle part of the tile, but this time the offset is done along the vertical axis.
+Since there is a limited area to cover with a upright offset, it is best to use the layout on wider spans of wall area.

 Should Backsplash Tile Be Horizontal Or Vertical?

-Kitchen with vertical tile backsplash, white cabinets, countertop, sink, faucet, range hood, and stove Choosing between a horizontal or vertical tile orientation can be a dilemma, especially when both are aesthetically pleasing on a feature wall.
-To help you decide which to choose, it is best to consider other elements surrounding your feature wall and the visual effect of vertical tiles when matched with these elements.
+Choosing between a horizontal or upright tiling orientation can be a dilemma, especially when both are aesthetically pleasing on a feature wall.
+To help you decide which to choose, it is best to consider other elements surrounding your feature wall and the visual effect of upright tiling when matched with these elements.

-Scale: A vertical tile that looks too long can look odd when installed in a very short space.
+Scale: Upright tiling that looks too long can look odd when installed in a very short space.
 Consideration should be made to the clearance between the floor-finished flooring and ceiling line.

-When a professional is hired, the interior designer is likely to present you with 3D simulations and drawings to help you visualize how the vertical looks once installed in your space.
+When a professional is hired, the interior designer is likely to present you with 3D simulations and drawings to help you visualize how the upright looks once installed in your space.

 Perspective.
 Factors such as the shape and size of tiles can significantly affect your visual perspective of a room.
-Vertical tiles tend to elongate a space tricking the eye into perceiving a higher ceiling.
-This should be in consideration when opting for vertical tiles.
+Upright tiling tends to elongate a space tricking the eye into perceiving a higher ceiling.
+This should be in consideration when opting for upright tiles.

-Unlike chevron or herringbone backsplash tile, which can work in both vertical and horizontal directions, a vertical tile backsplash is usually an effective way to make a room look higher.
+Unlike chevron or herringbone backsplash tile, which can work in both upright and horizontal directions, an upright tiling backsplash is usually an effective way to make a room look higher.

 Color.
 Along with scale and perspective, color is an important factor to consider.
 Darker colors are a striking feature against light elements but can be overbearing when used extensively.

 Light colors offer a clean and airy feel.
-Light on light colors are great in kitchen and bathroom areas where increasing light is most desirable.
+Light on light colors is great in kitchen and bathroom areas where increasing light is most desirable.

 Dark, cool colors such as green or blue can add a dramatic feature, especially with a glass or metallic element.
 Darker colors such as brown or black meanwhile add mood to a space.